 Kiwi comes in both green and gold varieties, and, although not as easy to find, the gold kiwi type comes out slightly ahead of the green variety when it comes to antioxidant strength.

 Kiwi also can aid in a good night’s sleep, and increase the ‘feel good’ brain chemical, serotonin.
 It’s high fiber content helps to feed and nourish a healthy microbiome as well—which also contributes greatly to our immune health and happy moods.
+My friend Danette May also has an article on kiwi and sleep here: How 2 kiwis a day keep insomnia away

 The conclusion: kiwifruit consumption is a powerful weapon to help boost the immune system, decrease free radicals, fight inflammation, and create massive health benefits.
 Although it is small, it has a mighty powerful punch!